GK-2A IR Colour Enhancement

 Since its commissioning on July 25th 2019, GEO-KOMPSAT-2A (GK-2A) has been downlinking Full Disk images every 10 minutes over LRIT and HRIT.
 Unfortunately the LRIT downlink only transmits a single Infrared channel called IR105 (10.4μm) due to bandwidth constraints.
 This means false colour imagery cannot be created using data from the LRIT downlink alone.

 However, interesting imagery can still be created from this single channel using Infrared Colour Enhancement.
 This process replaces a range of grayscale values in infrared imagery with a colour gradient.
 Metrologists use this to show the severity of weather systems in thermal infrared imagery.

-In typical thermal Infrared imagery, luminosity increases as temperature decreases, meaning the strongest (coldest) weather systems appear the brightest.
-As can be seen in the above unenhanced image of Typhoon Krosa, most of the detail is washed out in the coldest parts of the system.
+In typical thermal infrared imagery the brightness increases as temperature decreases, meaning the strongest (coldest) weather systems appear the brightest.
+Much of the detail in the above imagery of Typhoon Krosa is washed out near the eye of the system (coldest area).
 A considerable amount of detail is revealed after colour enhancement of the brighter regions.

 > pip3 install pillow numpy

 Basic usage of

 enhance-ir.py requires only an input image path.
 After processing, an output image will be saved in the same folder as the input image with

 _ENHANCED appended to the file name.

 > python3 enhance-ir.py in.jpg